Employment Law Solicitors

 Our employment solicitors regularly advise employees in Ormskirk, Southport and across Merseyside and Lancashire on their compromise agreements.
 It is worth noting that our costs are usually paid by the employer once the compromise agreement has been concluded, so at no point should cost stop you proceeding with our employment contract lawyers.

-Get in touch with our employment solicitors
+Get in touch with our employment law experts

 If you want to discuss our range of employment law services in more detail, please contact our team here at Dickinson Parker Hill today.
 Our employment solicitors in Ormskirk are available by phone or email, or in person if you’re close by.